 I gave okonomiyaki a second try in Japan and bought some from a street vendor in Tokyo; it’s often a street food in Japan.
 And something clicked.
 Not only did I like it, I became somewhat obsessed with it.
 I craved it.
 I sought it out.
 (Merry White had a similar transformation, by the way.)

-But I’ve only found it once in the United States, at a hole-in-the wall in San Francisco.
-Then recently I was out to dinner in Boston, near Fenway Park, at a hip new restaurant called Hojoko.
+But I had only seen it once in the United States, at a hole-in-the wall in San Francisco.
+I'm sure it's available other places, as well.
+Recently, I was out to dinner in Boston, near Fenway Park, at a hip, new restaurant called Hojoko.
 And there it was.

 “And you’ll notice with okonomiyaki, it’s essentially vegetables that are held together by pancake batter,” said Hart Lowry, Hojoko’s executive chef, talking as he cooked up some okonomiyaki.
 He adds mountain yam and bacon to his okonomiyaki, to make it unique, and more palatable for Americans.